Search by Keyword

 August 8th, 1966 was the release date for the album “Revolver” in the US.
 The omission of three John Lennon penned tracks from the British album meant that two out of the first three tracks on the American version of the album were written by George Harrison, which was an unprecedented achievement.
 The diverse jump from the fully orchestrated “Eleanor Rigby” to the Eastern cultural sounds of “Love You To” was also a stunning display for US record buyers.
 As Chris Ingham states in “The Rough Guide To The Beatles,” their mainstream audience must have been scratching their heads exclaiming, “What’s Going On?”
 This American version of the "Revolver" album got a compact disc release on January 21st, 2014, with both the mono and stereo versions contained on a single CD.

-The full fourteen track British “Revolver” album then got its US release on compact disc for the first time on April 30th, 1987.
-This was then re-mastered and re-released on September 9th, 2009.
+The full fourteen-track British “Revolver” album then got its US release on compact disc for the first time on April 30th, 1987, a vinyl edition coming out on July 21st, 1987.
+This was then remastered and re-released on CD on September 9th, 2009, a remastered vinyl edition coming out on November 13th, 2012.
+A remarkable newly mixed edition of "Revolver" created by Giles Martin was released on vinyl and CD on October 28th, 2022.

 An early positioning on side one of “Revolver,” coupled with the exotic instrumentation and Eastern structure, show this song as intended only as a showpiece of the album with no aspirations for their stage act.
 And although George did resurrect many Beatles “Harrisongs” for his Japan concerts in December of 1991, this unfortunately was not one of them.

 George’s forays into strict Eastern musicianship within The Beatles cannon amounted to three songs, this being his brave first move.
-While the lyrical content of this first attempt doesn’t veer much passed Western thought, the following two indulgences show him playing the role of sage, attempting to offer his newly acquired insights of consciousness to the public en masse.
-His philosophical musings from 1967’s “Within You Without You” and his Tao De Ching recitation in 1968’s “The Inner Light” do much better in depicting George as “The Mystic Beatle” – as pictured on hilltop with the wind blowing through his hair during his introductory appearance in the movie “Yellow Submarine.”
+While the lyrical content of this first attempt doesn’t venture far beyond Western thought, the following two indulgences show him playing the role of sage, attempting to offer his newly acquired insights of consciousness to the public en masse.
+His philosophical musings from 1967’s “Within You Without You” and his Tao Te Ching recitation in 1968’s “The Inner Light” do much better in depicting George as “The Mystic Beatle” – as pictured on a hilltop with the wind blowing through his hair during his introductory appearance in the movie “Yellow Submarine.”

 At any rate, this new transcendental role did quite a lot for George’s credibility within the band.
 He may not have proven himself the tunesmith that John and Paul had up to this point, but everyone knew that it was George that took the music of The Beatles down this Eastern path and, as a result, made it “cool” to reach for a higher awareness.